|Darin A. Koelm P.E.

 Maintainer / Operator- Brent Erwin

-Road conditions can change rapidly during winter precipitation.
-Drive carefully and cautiously during the winter months.
-Be prepared before a winter weather event.
+Road conditions can change rapidly during spring precipitation.
+Drive carefully and cautiously during the spring flooding season.
+Be prepared before a flood event.
 Here are a few winter roadway safety tips:

 - Make sure your cell phone is charged and working.